jjNford/chrome-ex-oauth2/README.md

 OAuth2 for Chrome Extensions
 ============================
 Provides a method to retrieve an OAuth2 token with no background page in a Google Chrome Extension.
+This is a streamlined version modeled from the [oauth2-extensions](https://github.com/borismus/oauth2-extensions) repository by Boris Smus.

 Information about OAuth2 can be found [here](http://oauth.net/2/).